cameliabozian7/git/README.md

 # git_training
 This is my first repository
-I want to learn more
+I want to learn more, this is fun!